This example shows how to use transfer learning to retrain a convolutional neural network to classify a new set of images.

 The first element of the

 Layers property of the network is the image input layer.
-This layer requires input images of size 224-by-224-by-3, where 3 is the number of color channels.
+For a GoogLeNet network, this layer requires input images of size 224-by-224-by-3, where 3 is the number of color channels.
+Other networks can require input images with different sizes.
+For example, the Xception network requires images of size 299-by-299-by-3.

 inputSize = net.Layers(1).InputSize;